DISABILITY JUSTICE 101

 Crip Riot

-Crip Riot's mission is to bring disability pride to the masses.
+Crip Riot aims to bring disability pride to the masses.
 We are a space where disabled creators, innovators, and contributors can find a voice and express themselves.
-We exist to ensure access and liberation for our communities and recognize Disability as an experience.

 The Disabled List

 The Disabled List is a disability-led organization that engages in disability as a creative practice.
-We champion disability as a design methodology by asking the question: “instead of trying to make them like us, how could we be doing things differently?”
+They ask, “instead of trying to make them like us, how could we be doing things differently?”